22 dead in Indonesia floods, landslides

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MANDAILING NATAL, Indonesia: At least 22 people have died and many are missing after heavy rain unleashed flash floods and landslides in western Indonesia, an official said on Saturday.
+MANDALING NATAL, Indonesia: At least 22 people have died and many are missing after heavy rain unleashed flash floods and landslides in western Indonesia, an official said

 Heavy downpours since Wednesday triggered flooding and landslides that hit several districts on Sumatra island.